Biologic Basics: What to Know for Your Rheumatoid Arthritis

 Cropped shot of an unrecognizable woman sitting alone at home and suffering from arthritis in her hands

-If you’re living with rheumatoid arthritis (RA), you know that it’s essential to get treatment that not only helps you manage pain, but also halts future joint damage.
+If you’re living with rheumatoid arthritis (RA), you know that it’s essential to get treatment that not only helps you manage pain, but also lessens joint damage.
 Sometimes, however, traditional RA medications aren’t enough.

-Enter biologics – a relatively new class of drug that’s only been in use as a treatment for RA symptoms since 1998 And while they do offer some big benefits for people who suffer from more severe joint pain and inflammation, they don’t come without risks.
+Enter biologics, a class of drug that’s been used to treat RA symptoms since 1998.
+But, while biologics do offer some potentially big benefits for people who experience more severe joint pain and inflammation, they also come with risks.

 What is a biologic?

-Traditional DMARDs are usually the first choice for treating RA.
-Biologic medications are usually prescribed for people with more moderate or severe RA and whose regular treatments and medication aren’t giving them relief from their symptoms.
+Traditional DMARDs are typically the first choice for treating RA.
+Biologic medications are usually prescribed for people whose regular treatments and medication aren’t easing symptoms.

-The most commonly prescribed and approved biologic treatments for RA are:
+The most commonly prescribed, approved biologic treatments for RA are:

 Rheumatoid arthritis happens when your body’s immune cells mistakenly attack joint tissue, triggering inflammation and causing joint damage and pain.